askui/askui/docs/docs/general/04-Continuous Integration/local-docker.md

 # Local Docker

 We maintain Docker Images for running askui tests locally and in CI pipelines.
-The images contain the askui server and a browser.
+The images contain the askui UI Controller and a browser.
 Currently, we offer some of the latest versions of Chrome and Firefox.
-The askui library can connect to the server inside the Docker container to execute the test steps inside it.
+The askui library can connect to the controller inside the Docker container to execute the test steps inside it.

 ## Authentication & Authorization